brucemack/brucemack.github.io/ampersand/index.md

 Here's a test that demonstrates the effectiveness of the DSP.
 In this test, the two receive streams are offset by 2ms and are both added to loud, independent white noise sources of -8dBFS.
-As you [can tell from this recording](https://ampersand-asl.s3.us-west-1.amazonaws.com/releases/ASL-QSO-3.wav), the QSO is barely audible under the noise.
+As you [can tell from this recording](https://ampersand-asl.s3.us-west-1.amazonaws.com/releases/ASL-QSO-3.wav), the QSO is barely audible above the noise.

 A histogram of the cross-correlation search was created that covers the first 5 seconds of the clip.
 As can be seen from the chart, the search still "locks" onto the 2ms phase error despite the poor conditions.

 ![Hist 1](assets/hist-1.png)

+The ~35% hit rate doesn't seem great, until you compare it to all of the other possible offsets at any point in time.
+Going with the maximum likelihood offset gets you to the right answer.

 ### Which NTP Server?